ssvlabs/awesome-ssv/RUN_BACKEND.md

 ```
 validator_keys

-- Open new terminal in the main project folder
+- Open a new terminal in the main project folder

 To run the scripts you first need to install the requirements :